There are plenty of ways to boost cash back on Amazon purchases, including using a co-branded credit card.

 Some of the best savings on Amazon come into play when you know about upcoming sales and deals.
 Here are a few of Amazon’s best cost-saving features:

-- Amazon Prime Day: Prime Day is an annual sales event for Prime members featuring deals on countless items in every department.
-Shopping on Prime Day, slated for June 21 and June 22 this year, can bring major savings if you shop strategically.
+- Amazon Prime Day: Prime Day is an annual sales event for Prime members that features deals on numerous items across all departments.
+Shopping on Prime Day can bring major savings if you shop strategically.
 Just remember to check historical prices and don’t assume a Prime Day deal is lucrative just because it’s featured.
-A price tracking tool (see below) can help you make sure you’re paying less than you would any other time of the year.
+A price tracking tool (see below) can help you make sure you’re paying less than you would at any other time of the year.

-- Amazon Subscribe and Save: Amazon’s subscription service allows you to schedule automatic delivery of items that you frequently purchase (think: paper towels and laundry soap), with no shipping fees.
-You get a 5% discount just for using the service, and you get an even larger discount of 15% on orders of five items or more.
-Additionally, Prime members are entitled to special deals and discounts, including 20% off diapers.
+- Amazon Subscribe and Save: Amazon’s subscription service allows you to schedule automatic delivery of items that you frequently purchase (think paper towels and laundry soap), with no shipping fees.
+You get a 5 percent discount just for using the service, and you get an even larger discount of 15 percent on orders of five items or more.
+Additionally, Prime members are entitled to special deals and discounts, including 20 percent off diapers.

 - Amazon warehouse and outlet: Amazon.com has its own outlet store that offers deeply discounted items and a warehouse that offers deals on open-box and used products.

-- Amazon coupons: Although Amazon doesn’t accept outside coupons, it does have its own coupons page.
-You will find a range of discounts – for example, 50 cents off, 25% off, etc. – on various everyday items ranging from skincare to pet supplies, and the coupons do stack on top of other Amazon discounts and Amazon cash back.
+- Amazon coupons: Although Amazon doesn’t accept outside coupons, it does have its own coupon page.
+You will find a range of discounts — for example, 50 cents off, 25 percent off, etc. — on various everyday items ranging from skincare to pet supplies, and the coupons do stack on top of other Amazon discounts and Amazon cash back.